Borrowed funds that have not been settled / repaid within the agreed timeframe.

 This is a term used to describe those with less than desirable borrowing histories.
 If you have been declared bankrupt in the past, or you have repeatedly failed to make repayments on time then you will be classed as a bad credit risk.

 When you need to bridge the gap between transactions.
 The most likely scenario to require a bridging loan is when you are selling one property and buying another.
-A bridging loan calculator can be a useful tool for working out the repayment costs and affordability of such finance before you apply.
+To work out the costs for a bridging loan we recommend using a bridging loan calculator to have an idea on what your repayments will be.

 Commercial Loan / Business Loan

-A type of finance used for commercial / business reasons, as opposed to a residential loan for homeowners.
+A type of finance used for commercial / business reasons, as opposed to residential loans for homeowners.

-Any fees charged by a broker in exchange for arranging finance through a lender on a borrower’s behalf.
+Any fees charged by a broker in exchange for arranging finance through a lender on behalf of a borrower.

 Consolidation / Debt Consolidation